 HPV is a common virus and most people will get it at some point.
 You can get it through any kind of sexual contact.

 Having a positive HPV result does not mean your partner has had sex with someone else while you have been together.

 You might have HPV even if you have not been sexually active or not had a new partner for many years.

 A colposcopy is a simple procedure to look at your cervix.

-It's similar to having cervical screening, but it's carried out in hospital.
+It's similar to having cervical screening, but it's done in hospital.

-You might need one if your results show changes to the cells of your cervix.
+You might need a colposcopy if your results show changes to the cells of your cervix.

 Try not to worry if you have been referred for a colposcopy.